-Parity of esteem is the principle by which mental health must be given equal priority to physical health, also in terms of resources.
+Parity of esteem is the principle by which mental health must be given equal priority to physical health1.
 In some countries, the government requires health services to work for parity of esteem to mental and physical health.
 However, there are many areas where parity of esteem has not yet been realised.
-For instance, in the UK, mental ill-health account for 28% of the burden of disease but only 13% of NHS spending.
+For instance, in the UK, mental ill health account for 28% of the burden of disease but only 13% of NHS spending.

-This lack of parity is a key element in disempowering those affected by mental ill-health.
+This lack of parity is a key element in disempowering those affected by mental ill health.